Phoenix Open: Popularity

-Former Arizona State players are very popular at the Phoenix Open, with many often wearing a Pat Tillman jersey when entering the 16th hole stadium.
+Former Arizona State players are very popular at the Phoenix Open, with many often wearing a Pat Tillman jersey when entering the 16th-hole stadium.
 Phil Mickelson and Jon Rahm are popular there for that reason.
-In addition to the golf, there is a concert/party held in the Scottsdale area called the Birds Nest, at which music artists like Huey Lewis and the News play.
+In addition to golf, there is a concert/party held in the Scottsdale area called the Birds Nest, at which music artists like Huey Lewis and the News play.

-The Thunderbirds are still highly active in the organization of the tournament.
-Portions of the proceeds are used by the Thunderbirds to fund Special Olympics activities in Phoenix.
+The Thunderbirds are still highly active in organizing the tournament.
+The Thunderbirds use portions of the proceeds to fund Special Olympics activities in Phoenix.

 Conflicts with the Super Bowl

 Since 1973, the Phoenix Open has been played on the weekend of the Super Bowl.
 In 1976, coverage of the tournament's final round was joined in progress immediately after CBS's coverage of Super Bowl X. In 1996, it was played Wednesday through Saturday, as Super Bowl XXX was held at Sun Devil Stadium in nearby Tempe.
 In 2009, the tournament overlapped with Super Bowl XLIII in Tampa, Florida, when Kenny Perry and Charley Hoffman went to a playoff.
 That denied the spectators a chance to watch the beginning of the game on NBC, which featured the local Arizona Cardinals.

 Because of the Super Bowl weekend status, the PGA Tour's television contracts with CBS and NBC include an alternating tournament.
-Usually a CBS tournament, the Phoenix Open airs on NBC when CBS has the Super Bowl, and NBC's Honda Classic aired on CBS during the 2018 Winter Olympics.
+Usually, a CBS tournament occurs when NBC or Fox televises the Super Bowl, the Phoenix Open airs on NBC when CBS has the Super Bowl, and NBC's Honda Classic aired on CBS during the 2018 Winter Olympics.

+In 2015, Super Bowl XLIX was held in Glendale at University of Phoenix Stadium in 2015 and broadcast by NBC; the network would use sister network Golf Channel (which broadcasts early-round coverage for PGA Tour events) to provide cross-promotional tie-ins for the Super Bowl.